-This prospectus, including the documents that we incorporate by reference, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Exchange Act.
-Any statements about our expectations, beliefs, plans, objectives, assumptions or future events or performance are not historical facts and may be forward-looking.
-These statements are often, but not always, made through the use of words or phrases such as "anticipate," "estimate," "plans," "projects," "continuing," "ongoing," "expects," "management believes," "we believe," "we intend" and similar words or phrases.
-Accordingly, these statements involve estimates, assumptions and uncertainties that could cause actual results to differ materially from those expressed in them.
-Any forward-looking statements are qualified in their entirety by reference to the factors discussed throughout this prospectus.
-Among the key factors that could cause actual results to differ materially from the forward-looking statements:
+This prospectus, including the documents that we incorporate by reference, contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Exchange Act.
+Statements in this prospectus that are not historical facts are hereby identified as "forward-looking statements" for purposes of the safe harbor provided by Section 21E of the Exchange Act and Section 27A of the Securities Act.
+Words such as "estimate," "project," "plan," "intend," "expect," "believe" and similar expressions are intended to identify forward-looking statements.
+All forward-looking statements are necessarily only estimates of future results and there can be no assurance that actual results will not differ materially from expectations.
+You should not place undue reliance on any forward-looking statements.
+Any forward-looking statements are qualified in their entirety by reference to the risk factors discussed throughout this prospectus.
+The key factors that could cause our actual results to differ materially from the results projected or suggested in such forward-looking statements include:

-- competitive factors;
+- · competitive factors;

 - general economic conditions;

-- relationships with pharmaceutical and biotechnology companies;
+- · relationships with pharmaceutical and biotechnology companies;

 - the ability to develop safe and efficacious drugs;

 - variability of royalty, license and other revenue;

-- ability to enter into future collaborative agreements;
+- · ability to enter into future collaborative agreements;

-- governmental regulation and suspension;
+- · governmental regulation and suspension;

 - · changes in industry practices; and

-- one-time or non-recurring events.
+- · one-time or non-recurring events.

-Because the risk factors referred to above, as well as the risk factors beginning on page 3 of this prospectus, could cause actual results or outcomes to differ materially from those expressed in any forward-looking statements made by us or on our behalf, you should not place undue reliance on any forward-looking statements.
-Further, any forward-looking statement speaks only as of the date on which it is made, and we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events.
+See "Risk Factors" beginning on page 2 of this prospectus for a discussion of additional factors.
+Any forward-looking statement speaks only as of the date on which it is made, and we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events.
 New factors emerge from time to time, and it is not possible for us to predict which factors will arise.
-In addition, we cannot assess the impact of each factor on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.

-SECURITY HOLDERS
+SECURITY HOLDER

-We are registering for resale shares of our common stock held by the security holders identified below.
-The security holders acquired the resale shares from us in a private placement.
-We are registering the shares to permit the security holders and their pledgees, donees, transferees and other successors-in-interest that receive their shares from a security holder as a gift, partnership distribution or other non-sale related transfer after the date of this prospectus to resell the shares when and as they deem appropriate.
-The following table sets forth:
+We are registering for resale shares of our common stock held by the security holder identified below.
+The security holder acquired these shares from us in a private placement in connection with our acquisition of certain assets from the security holder.
+The term "selling security holder" includes donees, pledgees, transferees or other successors-in-interest selling shares received after the date of this prospectus from the selling security holder as a gift, pledge, dividend or other non-sale related transfer.
+We are registering the shares to permit the security holder to resell the shares when and as it deems appropriate.
+The following table sets forth the following information regarding the security holder as of September 27, 2003:

-- the name of the security holders, - the number and percent of shares of our common stock that the security holders beneficially owned prior to the offering for resale of the shares under this prospectus, - · the number of shares of our common stock that may be offered for resale for the account of the security holders under this prospectus, and - the number and percent of shares of our common stock to be beneficially owned by the security holders after the offering of the resale shares (assuming all of the offered resale shares are sold by the security holders).
+- · the name of the security holder, - the number and percent of shares of our common stock that the security holder beneficially owned prior to the offering for resale of the shares under this prospectus, - the number of shares of our common stock that may be offered for resale for the account of the security holder under this prospectus, and - the number and percent of shares of our common stock to be beneficially owned by the security holder after the offering of the resale shares (assuming all of the offered shares are sold by the security holder).